-- 1. Check the On-line button on the PAS toolbar. - 2.
+- 1. Check the On-line button 🕬 on the PAS toolbar. - 2.
 Select the device site from the list box on the toolbar. - 3.
 Select RT Harmonic Monitor from the Monitor menu.

-Use the Poll button h for a single-step poll or the Continuous poll h button for continuous polling.
+Use the Poll button hor a single-step poll or the Continuous poll how button for continuous polling.
 To stop continuous polling, click on the Stop button .